 We have studied hundreds of golfers and their putters.
 Only 2% of them had a putter that was properly suited for them.
 At the very least, you should consider getting your existing putter properly readjusted to best fit you.

 Why get fit when buying a new putter?

 Let’s answer this with a rhetorical question.
 How do most golfers buy a putter?
 By trial and error, with the emphasis put almost entirely on the “look” or the design features of the putter head.
 Instead, you need to consider the 5 critical putter fitting elements which, if properly fit, could strip strokes off your score.

-Granted, it’s a fact – if the golfer isn’t confident with the look of the putter behind the ball, they won’t have the confidence or the ability to accurately line up the putt.
-On the other hand, if the putter’s length, loft, lie, aim and overall weight balance are not matched to each golfer’s style of putting, there is little chance the putter will lower your score.
+Granted, it’s a fact – if you're not confident with the look of the putter behind the ball, you won’t have the confidence or the ability to accurately line up the putt.
+On the other hand, if the putter’s length, loft, lie, overall weight balance & aim are not matched to your individual style of putting, there is little chance the putter will lower your score.